volkhu/demo-web-app-filters/README.md

 # Front-end

 The front-end is realized as a single-page Vue.js application with styling provided by Vuetify.
 Even though Vue 3 is already the default option at the time of writing this, Vuetify still does not support it, so version 2 is used instead.
 The language of choice is JavaScript and communication with the back-end is done via JSON messages over a REST API using the Axios library.
 Much of the application behavior can be changed in a configuration file referenced at runtime without rebuilding the app.
+Unit and component tests are implemented with Jest.

 ## Functionality